kerimoyle/cellml-specification/src/reference/informative/informB9_reset3.rst

                     └─ order: 1

     As it stands, at midnight on a Tuesday *both* of the resets above are active: the first, reset A, because midnight on any day meets the midnight criterion; the second because midnight on Tuesday also meets the criterion for B.
-    To decide which of the two consequences to enact - to roll the stone or not - we need to consider the :code:`order` attribute.
+    To decide which of the two consequences to enact - to roll the stone or not - we need to consider the :code:`order` attribute, the interpretation of which is discussed in detail in :numref:`{number} {name}<specC_interpretation_of_resets>`.
-    In this example, reset B has an order of 1, so, being the "least positive/most negative" this is considered first.
     The valid CellML syntax for this situation is shown below, with some examples of invalid syntax too.
-    For a further discussion on how the :code:`order` attribute is interpreted, please see :numref:`{number} {name} <specC_interpretation_of_resets>`.

     .. container:: toggle